 Now, you can add various mineral salts to your water.
 Just type the appropriate amounts into the appropriate boxes.
 The calculator will display the final values for each relevant brewing mineral.
 It will also give the optimal SRM for beer made from this kind of water.
 This is a rough estimate, to don’t worry about tweaking your water so it yields the exact predicted SRM; just look to see that you are in the right ballpark (with 10 SRM).

 The statistics section gives you the estimated original gravity (OG), final gravity (FG), International Bittering Units (IBU), color (in SRM) and alcohol content, by volume (ABV).
 If you entered a forced FG, the ABV for this is displayed separately.
 You can opt to print the recipe by clicking “print.”

 The BYO calculator offers a quick way to do most homebrew recipe calculations.
-BYO also offers free spreadsheets for download that do essentially the same thing.
+BYO also offers our calculator as free spreadsheets for download that do essentially the same thing.

 Have fun planning your brews.